Juan Ramírez (footballer, born 1993)

-Juan Edgardo Ramírez (born 25 May 1993) is an Argentine professional footballer who plays as a midfielder for Lanús, on loan from Boca Juniors.
+Juan Edgardo Ramírez (born 25 May 1993) is an Argentine professional footballer who plays as a midfielder for Boca Juniors.

 Club career

 Argentinos Juniors

 Ramírez was born in Moreno, Buenos Aires.
 An Argentinos Juniors youth graduate, he made his professional debut on 21 May 2011, in a 0–1 loss against Olimpo, at the age of just 17.

 Ramírez scored his first goal as a professional on 13 May 2012, in a 2–1 win against Racing Club.

 Colorado Rapids

 On 20 February 2015, Colorado Rapids confirmed that they had signed Ramírez to a young designated player contract.

 On 24 August 2017, Colorado and Ramírez agreed to mutually terminate his contract at the club.

 Almería (loan)

 Ramírez signed on loan with Segunda División side UD Almería on 24 January 2016, reuniting with Néstor Gorosito, his former manager at Argentinos Juniors.

 Talleres (loan)

 On 8 August 2016, Ramírez joined Argentine Primera División club Talleres on loan.